dracuxan/TCP-Chat/README.md

 ## ⚙️ Build System

 Although it's a small project, it uses the **GN build system** along with **Ninja** to generate binaries — just to get hands-on experience with GN.
-Yes, it's a bit overkill for this, but hey, learning matters! 🙂
+Yes, it's a bit overkill for this, but, just having fun learning! ^^

 ## 🔧 Commands